Category Archives: Activities

 The skis used for each technique differ as well.
 Classic skis have distinct “kick” and “glide” zones on the bottoms that are waxed differently.
 As a lower-maintenance alternative to wax, a “fish scale” pattern on the kick section can provide traction and prevent backwards slippage.

-The base of a skate ski, on the other hand, is consistent across the entire ski, coated entirely with temperature-specific glide wax that make the entire ski slippery.
-Good luck “walking” with these—you won’t make it far.
+The base of a skate ski, on the other hand, is consistent across the entire ski: coated entirely with temperature-specific glide wax that makes the entire thing slippery.
+Good luck “walking” with skate skis—you won’t make it far.
 Instead, a “skating” pattern (similar to ice skating) propels you forward.

 Where to Go